Srinithi535/cod-task-3/README.md

 # cod-task-3

+Create a dashboard using the defined KPIs to reflect customer demographics and insights.
+Write a concise email to the engagement partner explaining your findings and providing suggestions for necessary changes based on the dashboard you've created.
 Retention Manager, PhoneNow

 I am here with the following I found from the provided dataset.
 The findings are as below: -